Essential tips for picking the right eSignature software and provider

-Many business owners and leaders are prioritizing e-signature software and eSignature solution providers as a first step in their digital journey while enterprises and small businesses adjust their business plans to accelerate their digital transformation initiatives.
-Faced with the pressure to move away from paper-based processes, organizations are turning to e-signature vendors who offer a small, yet critical, component that helps achieve end-to-end digitization, enhance customer experience, and maximize workflow efficiency.
+Many business owners and leaders are prioritizing eSignature software and eSignature solution providers as a first step in their digital journey, while enterprises and small businesses adjust their business plans to accelerate digital transformation initiatives.
+Faced with the pressure to move away from paper-based processes, organizations are turning to eSignature vendors who offer a small yet critical component that helps achieve end-to-end digitization, enhance customer experience, and maximize workflow efficiency.

 Before exploring key criteria, let’s clarify some terms.
-Though electronic signature and digital signature are sometimes mistakenly used as synonyms, they are distinct concepts.
+Though electronic and digital signatures are sometimes mistakenly used as synonyms, they are distinct concepts.

 An electronic signature is a digitized version of the handwritten signature used for centuries and millennia.
 It represents the consent of the signer to be bound by the terms of the signed contract.
-As a digital process, electronic signature provides numerous advantages over their handwritten alternative including better document management and contract management, the ability to streamline business processes, and a superior user-friendly signing experience.
+As a digital process, electronic signatures provide numerous advantages over handwritten alternatives, including better document and contract management, the ability to streamline business processes, and a superior user-friendly signing experience.

-Does the e-signature solution provide enough flexibility to support your organization’s growing needs?
-Often organizations will deploy an e-signature tool to one department but will eventually expand their use across the organization.
-Consider the following when evaluating e-signature flexibility:
+Does the eSignature solution provide enough flexibility to support your organization’s growing needs?
+Organizations will often deploy an eSignature tool to one department but eventually expand their use across the organization.
+Consider the following when evaluating eSignature flexibility:

-- Multiple ways to consume: Does the solution offer the option to automate the signing process by integrating e-signatures to your applications?
-Does it allow you to use e-signatures in a non-integrated or user-initiated way?
-Can you use a standalone mobile app on iOS and Android devices or a SaaS application?
-Are features limited in the e-signature app?
+- Multiple ways to consume: Does the solution offer the option to automate the signing process by integrating eSignatures into your applications?
+Does it allow you to use eSignatures in a non-integrated or user-initiated way?
+Can you use a standalone mobile app on iOS or Android devices or a SaaS application?
+Are features limited in the eSignature app?
 Can you still sign unlimited documents?

-- Multiple authentication methods and security options: Does the solution support multiple authentication methods to validate your signer’s identity including SMS OTP and identity verification?
-Does it support a combination of multiple authentication methods for two-factor authentication or multifactor authentication?
+- Multiple authentication methods and security options: Does the solution support multiple authentication methods to validate your signer’s identity, including SMS OTP and identity verification?
+Does it support combining multiple authentication methods for two-factor authentication or multifactor authentication?
 Does it offer an audit trail for signed agreements capturing key signing events like authenticating signers, time spent on a document, who signed, and where?
 Are signed agreements tamper-sealed after each person has signed, guaranteeing document integrity?

-- Multiple channels: Does the solution enable you to optimize user experience via multiple channels such as the Web, retail, call center or out in the field?
+- Multiple channels: Does the solution enable you to optimize user experience via multiple channels such as the web, in-branch/in-store, call center, or out in the field?

 - Multiple pricing plans: Does the solution offer a cost-effective pricing model that aligns with your business needs?
 Are there paid plans and free plans?
 How limited is the functionality of the signature platform between the available plans?
 Does the provider have a reputation for inflating the price at the time of renewal?
 How is pricing determined for a single user compared to multiple team members?

-Does the e-signature solution enable your organization to maintain its brand throughout the e-signature process?
-Customization is key in reducing abandonment rates, and a fully customized e-signing process helps build customer trust in the digital transaction and leads to achieving high adoption rates.
+Does the eSignature solution enable your organization to maintain its brand throughout the eSignature process?
+Customization is key to reducing abandonment rates.
+A fully customized eSign process, also known as white labeling, helps build customer trust in the digital transaction and leads to high adoption rates.

 3. Ease of use

-One of the key benefits of e-signatures is signing documents in real-time, but this advantage can be undercut by a software solution with a poor user-interface or user experience.
-Is the e-signature solution simple to use for all users?
+One of the key benefits of eSignatures is signing documents in real-time, but a software solution with a poor user interface or user experience can undercut this advantage.
+Is the eSignature solution simple to use for all users?
 Is it accessible and easy to use for everyone that sends signature requests and signs business documents?
 Is it easy for IT professionals to develop and administer?
 If a user wants to use an image of their handwritten signature, is uploading a hand drawn signature a challenge?
-Leading e-signature solutions will also include a drag-and-drop document builder feature that will allow your team to quickly assemble documents for signature.
+Leading eSignature solutions will also include a drag-and-drop document builder feature allowing your team to assemble documents for signature quickly.

 OneSpan Sign is designed to align with major regulations and requirements around the world.
-Does the e-signature solution comply with all signature types outlined in major e-sign legislation, such as eIDAS, the Uniform Electronic Transactions Act (UETA) or the Electronic Signatures in Global and National Commmerce Act (ESIGN Act)?
-In addition, be sure that your e-signature solution complies with industry-specific standards related to your use case.
-For example, how will your e-signature solution align with HIPAA requirements in a healthcare context?
+Does the eSignature solution comply with all signature types outlined in major e-sign legislation, such as eIDAS, the Uniform Electronic Transactions Act (UETA) or the Electronic Signatures in Global and National Commerce Act (ESIGN Act)?
+In addition, be sure that your eSignature solution complies with industry-specific standards related to your use case.
+For example, how will your eSignature solution align with HIPAA requirements in a healthcare context?

-Does the e-signature solution offer APIs and fully supported SDKs, enabling the development staff to rapidly deploy integrated solutions?
+Does the eSignature solution offer APIs and fully supported SDKs, enabling the development staff to deploy integrated solutions rapidly?
 Do they offer pre-built connectors for popular business applications like Salesforce, sample code, and support for the development team?
 Do they charge additional costs for development environments?

-Does the e-signature solution offer various authentication methods to validate known and unknown customers?
+Does the eSignature solution offer digital identity verification and authentication options to validate known and unknown customers?
 Does the solution allow you to leverage a mix of existing and new technologies that mitigate risk of fraud and repudiation?